5 Surprising Facts about the Sales Tax (VAT) That Any Professional Should Know.

-Well, while in most countries in the world the standard sales tax is at 15% or more, in some countries, it is at 5% or less.
-E.g., in Canada, sales tax is only at 5%!
-Interestingly, in the US, there is no sales tax — officially, the standard VAT rate is 0%.
+Well, while in most countries in the world the standard sales tax is 15% or more, in some countries, it is 5% or less.
+For instance, in Canada, sales tax is only 5%!
+Interestingly, in the US, there is no sales tax—officially, the standard VAT rate is 0%.
 However, if you trade in the United States, you need to pay the federal sales tax — which varies between 0 (in Delaware and Oregon) and 13.5% (in Alabama).

 Conclusion: Can Learning About VAT Be Beneficial for Your Career Management?

 Furthermore, the job market is so dynamic that we cannot tell how the standards for employment will look in ten or twenty years.
 In many countries, hiring subcontractors has already become the default way of placing specialists on projects — which means that large groups of former employees are now freelancers.
-As such, they are formally owners of their own companies and need to manage their own taxes.
-Who knows, perhaps you will also embark on this path in a few years from now!
+As such, they are formally owners of their own companies as well as their business development managers and need to manage their taxes.
+Who knows, perhaps you will also embark on this career path a few years from now!

 Please cite as:

-Bielczyk, N. (2021).
-5 Surprising Facts about the Sales Tax (VAT) That Any Professional Should Know.
-Retrieved from http://ontologyofvalue.com/all-posts/five-surprising-facts-about-the-sales-tax-that-anyone-should-know/
+Bielczyk, N. (2021, May 10th).
+5 Surprising Facts about the Sales Tax (VAT) That Any Professional Should Know.?
+Retrieved from https://ontologyofvalue.com/five-surprising-facts-about-the-sales-tax-that-anyone-should-know/